Chitaoji/lazyr/README.md

 ### Logging

-Specify the parameter `verbose` on calling `register` to see what exactly will happen to it during the runtime:
+Specify the parameter `verbose` on calling `register` to see what exactly will happen to a lazy module during the runtime:

 ```py
 >>> import lazyr